Stumptown Comics Fest

-Stumptown Comics Fest was a comic book convention, held annually in Portland, Oregon from 2004–2013.
+Stumptown Comics Fest was a comic book convention, held annually in Portland, Oregon from 2004 to 2013.
 In the model of the Alternative Press Expo and the Small Press Expo, Stumptown was a forum for artists, writers and publishers of comic art in its various forms to expose the public to comics not typically accessible through normal commercial channels.

 History

 The Stumptown Comics Fest originated in early 2004 with a small group of Portland-area cartoonists (led by Indigo Kelleigh) who yearned for a convention that focused on the art of comics instead of the business of comics.
 In a space of four months they were able to put on the first comics fest on June 6, 2004, at the Old Church, a non-profit organization whose goal was to preserve an old church.
 The first show featured 22 exhibitor tables, and attracted 150 attendees.